 - 1. "Career Employee" - a.
 An employee of the District who has obtained a reasonable expectation of continued employment.
 A certified employee who works for the District on at least a half-time basis becomes a career employee upon the successful completion of at least three (3) full consecutive academic school years with the District as a provisional employee (District may extend the three-year provisional status of an employee up to an additional two (2) consecutive years).
 If the provisional employee starts after the beginning of the school year, that school year does not count toward "career employee" status.
 Successful completion is determined by performance of all contractual duties within standards acceptable to the District. - b.
-An employee who has obtained a reasonable expectation of continued employment under this policy and then accepts a position with the District which is substantially different from the position in which career status was obtained shall [retain career status] [become a provisional employee].
+An employee who has obtained a reasonable expectation of continued employment under this policy and then accepts a position with the District which is substantially different from the position in which career status was obtained shall [retain career status] [become a provisional employee] [become a provisional employee in that position.
 An employee with career status who is separated from employment with the District and later returns to work with the District shall upon return be a provisional employee.

 [Note that Districts may determine the effect on career status of an employee accepting a substantially different position than that in which career status was obtained.
-In adopting this policy, a board of education should select one of the bracketed options included above or a different option determined by the board of education.]
+In adopting this policy, a board of education should select one of the bracketed options included above or a different option determined by the board of education.
+If the board of education adopts policy DHA without specifying the adoption of "retain career status," "become a provisional employee" or "become provisional employee in that position" the language "become a provisional employee in that position" will apply as the board's adopted policy.]

-Utah Code Ann. § 53A-8a-102 (2012) Utah Code Ann. § 53A-8a-201 (2012)
+Utah Code § 53A-8a-102 (2015) Utah Code § 53A-8a-201 (2015)

 - 2. "Provisional Employee" - a.
 Any employee who has not achieved career employee status is a "Provisional Employee."
-A provisional employee is an employee, who works for the District on at least a half-time basis, hired on an individual, one-year contract and who is not a Provisional temporary employee. employees have no expectation of continued employment beyond the current oneyear contract term.
+A provisional employee is an employee, who works for the District on at least a half-time basis, hired on an individual, one-year contract and who is not a temporary employee.
+Provisional employees have no expectation of continued employment beyond the current oneyear contract term.
 Provisional employees are employed at will and their employment can be terminated at the discretion of the Board of Education except that provisional employees can be discharged during the term of each contract only for cause.
 The District may extend the provisional status of an employee up to an additional two consecutive years by written notification to the provisional employee no later than 30 days before the end of the contract term of that individual.
 Circumstances under which an employee's provisional status may be extended include: (1) less-than-perfect score on a performance evaluation; or (2) receipt of complaint(s) or expression(s) of concern from a parent, co-worker, or member of the community that creates uncertainty about the employee's professionalism, performance, or character; (3) declining student enrollment in the district or in a particular program or class; (4) the discontinuance or substantial reduction of a particular service or program; or (5) budgetary concerns.